Add Network Devices and Assets

 2. Check the SEA Agent state of deployment associated with the network device.

-• The SEA Agent deployment state changes to Installed.
-If the status does not change to Installed, go to the network device listing and hover over the 3 dots in the Actions column and choose Install SEA Agent.
+• The SEA Agent deployment state changes to Installed, and this can take up to 5 minutes.
+If the status doesn't change to Installed, go to the network device listing and hover over the 3 dots in the Actions column and choose Install SEA Agent.

 Install SEA Agent